-This is one of three artificial legs made for Henry Paget, Lord Uxbridge, who commanded the British cavalry at the Battle of Waterloo.
-He was hit on the right knee by a canister shot, after the missile had passed over the neck of Wellington’s horse, Copenhagen.
+This is one of three prosthetic legs made for Henry Paget, Earl of Uxbridge, who commanded the British cavalry at the Battle of Waterloo.

 JMW Turner is one of Britain’s best loved artists.
 He became known as the ‘painter of light’ due to his trademark style and use of colour in landscapes and seascapes.
 The Fighting Temeraire, one of his most famous oil paintings, shows the warship Temeraire being towed by a steam-powered tug on its last ever journey before being broken up.
 It is said to symbolise the decline of Britain’s naval power, the passing of the ‘glorious’ age of sail and the growth of ‘modern’ technology in an increasingly industrialised Britain.
 The industrial revolution and the history of the Royal Navy were therefore both saluted, through Turner’s revolutionary brand of romantic landscape painting.

 This hat was worn by the French Emperor Napoleon when he commanded the French Army at the Battle of Waterloo.
 The hat was a vital part of the image of a hard-working, down-to-earth leader that Napoleon tried to create.
 His profile was instantly recognisable to French soldiers, most of whom were devoted to him.
 The red, white and blue cockade, pinned to the hat, is a symbol of the French Revolution.